AlbertoEsc/PyFaceAnalysis/README.md

 The image formats that are supported are all of them that can be loaded by PIL (e.g., .jpg, .png).

+## News
+* **29.03.2018** PyFaceAnalysis now runs using the latest version of mdp (current master) and a recent version of the cuicuilco library (checkout 9bfd24201b0e4107b9689c13b2da55e3a01cfb55)

 ## Examples of analyzed faces
 <img src="sample_analyses/EmmaWatson2.png" width="400"/> Image Copyright [Kingsley Huang](https://www.flickr.com/photos/flywithinsun/5946368231/) under the Creative Commons Atribution-NonCommercial 2.0 Generic license ([CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/)).
 Modifications: resizing, face detection, eye detection, and age, gender and race estimation.